jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-In our research studies, we can already predict if someone will drink tomorrow with relatively high accuracy based on personal sensing of their recent experiences and behavior.
+In our research studies, we can already predict if someone will drink tomorrow with relatively high accuracy based on personal sensing of their recent past experiences and behaviors.

 But these are **preliminary** research studies.
 And we started with participants from our local Madison community.
 And the samples were predominately white.
-Personal sensing algorithms trained on these participants would be unlikely to work well with patients from rural communities or black and brown patients.
+Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.

-For example, we have all seen media reports on how AI facial analysis algorithms trained on images of predominantly light-skinned men fail catastrophically when used to classify even famous dark-skinned women like Oprah Winfrey, Michelle Obama, and Serena Williams.
+For example, we have all seen media reports on how AI facial analysis algorithms trained on images of predominantly light-skinned men fail catastrophically when used to classify even famous dark-skinned women like Oprah Winfrey or Michelle Obama.

 We must commit to train our personal sensing algorithms on diverse samples of patients or our algorithms' predictions and recommendations will be biased toward the needs of the majority and we may exacerbate rather than reduce existing mental healthcare disparities.
-We can do better and we must.
+We can do better and we will.

 ---